farcasterxyz/hub-monorepo/packages/js/README.md

 // _unsafeUnwrap() is used here for simplicity, but should be avoided in production const eip712Signer = Eip712Signer.fromSigner(wallet, wallet.address)._unsafeUnwrap();

-// TODO: value could be fetched from smart contract? const dataOptions = {
+// todo: could the fid value be fetched from smart contract? const dataOptions = {
   fid: -9999, // must be changed to fid of the custody address, or else it will fail
   network: types.FarcasterNetwork.FARCASTER_NETWORK_DEVNET,